 - 1982 Lake Level Chart

 Lake Level Attrition, Winter Drawdown and Ice-Over/Ice-Out Information – 2007 to Date:

 The link below contains a chart showing key lake level information for each year since the dam was reconstructed in 2007 with the addition of a second and third flop gate to facilitate drawing the level down when required.
-This data includes: the date the dam was first opened in the fall to commence the winter drawdown, how much of the Court Ordered draw down was achieved, the Ice-Over and Ice-Out dates, etc. There is quite a bit of data here and we beg the reader’s forgiveness for it being presented rotated out of position.
-This was the only way to fit the data onto one page width for posting on our website.
-It is suggested to print the page if the desire is to study it in detail.
+This data includes: the date the dam was first opened in the fall to commence the winter drawdown, how much of the Court Ordered draw down was achieved, the Ice-Over and Ice-Out dates, etc. There is quite a bit of data here and we beg the reader’s forgiveness for the amount of information contained in this chart.

 Please review the footnotes at the bottom of the page.
 They contain key information to help in understanding the information that is presented.
 Also, because the lake gauge height and the Court Order(s) use both “inches” and “feet” when discussing the lake level and winter drawdown amounts, the column headings in this chart are defined in either inches or feet, wherever appropriate.
 A detailed explanation of the data in this chart could be presented but it is likely not necessary to do so as careful scrutiny by the reader should be sufficient.